fl1ckje/Nike-store-product--information-parser/README.md

 Product information parser on Nike website using Selenium.
 Works as web app.

 ## Usage quick-guide
-1. Make sure that you have got Chrome browser installed.
+1. Make sure that you have got Firefox browser and gecko driver installed.
 2. Download this repository.
 3. Install requirements using following command:
 ```sh